-E-bikes range in price, but a good quality Europeanmade e-bike with commuter accessories can be bought for around \$5000.
-At a depreciation rate of 15%, this costs \$750 annually.\\
+E-bikes range in price, but a good quality, standard e-bike with racks and panniers can be bought for \$5000.
+At a depreciation rate of 15%, this costs \$750 annually.

-Commuting on an e-bike 20km a day, five days a week, costs about \$20 a year in electricity.\\i
+Commuting on an e-bike 20km a day, five days a week, costs about \$20 a year in electricity.^{xx} replacement after roughly five years, adding around \$200 to the annual running cost.

 An e-bike will require regular servicing and replacement of tyres, brake pads and other parts at an estimated \$300 a year.
+The battery will need